-A private limited company is a company that has its share capital divided into private limited company shares.
-A private limited company is liable for the performance of its obligations with all of its assets, but a shareholder is not personally liable for the obligations of the company.
-The share capital must be a minimum of 2,500 EUR.
+A private limited company (known as osaühing or OÜ) is a company that has its share capital divided into private limited company shares.
+A private limited company is liable for the performance of its obligations with all of its assets.
+This means that a shareholder is not personally liable for the obligations of the company.
+The share capital must be at least € 2,500.

 If the founders are private persons and the share capital is less than 25,000 EUR, they can decide whether to pay their share when establishing the company.
-Until the whole sum has been paid, the founders are personally liable for the obligations of the company up to the amount of the missing contribution.
-A private limited company must have a management board – a directing body that represents and directs the private limited company.
-The management board may have one member or several members and they must be natural persons with active legal capacity without the obligation to hold shares from the company.
+Until the whole sum has been paid, the founders are personally liable for the missing contribution.
+A private limited company must have a management board, which means a directing body that represents and directs the company.
+The management board may have one or more members that must be natural persons with active legal capacity.
+Board members do not have the obligation to hold shares from the company.

-If more than half of the board members do not permanently reside in Estonia, the company must give the Commercial Register a contact name and address in Estonia where necessary documents can be sent.
-The foreign owner must give the Commercial Register his/her address and e-mail address.
+If more than half of the board members do not permanently reside in Estonia, the company must give the Commercial Register a contact name and address in Estonia.
+In addition, the foreign owner must give the Commercial Register his/her address and e-mail address.